 Finding the Middle Ground

 The reality might be somewhere in between both sides of the argument.
-While ADA does give parents the ability to choose their child’s behavior, this is not particularly different than what parents already do.
+While ABA therapy does give parents the ability to choose their child’s behavior, this is not particularly different than what parents already do.
 Parents tell their children when to go to bed, who they can hang out with and what to eat.
 When children are taken to important events, they are taught to remain quiet and be respectful.
-In a sense, ADA is just an extension of this attitude.
+In a sense, ABA is just an extension of this attitude.

-Proponents of ADA believe that this therapy does not limit who the child will become.
+Proponents of ABA treatment believe that this therapy does not limit who the child will become.
 Instead, it gives the child extra options.
 For example, a child may want to be alone because they cannot handle social interactions.
-Through ADA, the child can learn how to be happy and safe around other people.
+Through ABA, the child can learn how to be happy and safe around other people.
 Once the child becomes an adult, they can choose if they want to be solitary or social.
-Before receiving ADA, they only had one option for their future.
+Before receiving ABA, they only had one option for their future.

 The hardest part for parents might not be in weighing the advantages and disadvantages of this treatment.
 In the United States, the biggest challenge is finding someone who will provide this therapy.
 Many school districts do not give their aides specialized support.
 Even when they have a behaviorist available, they might not have the funds to actually provide one-on-one attention.
 While credible ABA agencies have strict educational requirements, school districts often rely on special education teachers to care for children with special needs.

 Children rarely have the knowledge or experience to make their own decisions.
 Because of this, parents have to decide which treatments are the most effective for their child.
-While ADA has helped many children and is backed by research studies, it might not be the best choice for every child.
-By doing their research and talking to specialists, parents can figure out which treatment plan is best for their child.
+While ABA therapy has helped many children and is backed by research studies, it might not be the best choice for every child.
+By studying ABA therapy pros and cons and talking to specialists, parents can figure out which treatment plan is best for their child.